Honey bee starvation

-Honey bee starvation is a problem for bees and beekeepers.
+Honey bee starvation is a state where honey bees experience shortage of food, i.e. honey due to various circumstances.
 Starvation may be caused by unfavorable weather, disease, long distance transportation or depleting food reserve.
-Over-harvesting of honey (and the lack of supplemental feeding) is the foremost cause for scarcity as bees are not left with enough of a honey store, though weather, disease, and disturbance can also cause problems.
-Backyard beekeepers face more colony losses in the winter than in the summer, but for commercial beekeepers there is not much variation in loss by season.
+Over-harvesting of honey in commercial bee hives (and the lack of supplemental feeding) is the foremost cause for scarcity as bees are not left with enough of a honey store, though weather, disease, and disturbance can also cause problems.
+Backyard beekeepers typically face more colony losses in the winter than in the summer, but for commercial beekeepers there is not much variation in loss by season.
 Starvation may be avoided by effective monitoring of hives and disease prevention measures.
-Starvation can amplify the toxic effect of pesticides bees are exposed to.
+Starvation can also amplify the toxic effect of pesticides bees are exposed to.

 Background

 Backyard beekeepers produce 40% of all honey worldwide.
 Beehive management issues resulting in colony losses are a major concern for backyard beekeepers.
 According to a 2014–15 national survey, backyard beekeepers lost 52% and commercial beekeepers lost 32% of colonies.
 Backyard beekeepers face more colony losses in the winter than in the summer, but for commercial beekeepers there is not much variation in loss by season.
 Roughly 22% of backyard beekeepers have identified starvation as one of the main causes for colony losses.
 Honey bee starvation is an especially challenging problem for beginning beekeepers.
 Starvation may be caused by unfavorable weather, disease, long distance transportation or depleting food reserve.
 Starvation may be avoided by effective monitoring of hives and disease prevention measures.